komalk216/30DaysofGoogleCloud/README.md

     - [x] Google Cloud Speech API: Qwik Start
     - [x] Video Intelligence: Qwik Start
     - [ ] Perform Foundational Data, ML and AI Tasks in Google Cloud: Challenge Lab
-- [ ] Insights from Data with BigQuery: [link](https://google.qwiklabs.com/quests/123)
+- [x] Insights from Data with BigQuery: [link](https://google.qwiklabs.com/quests/123)
     - [x] Introduction to SQL for BigQuery and Cloud SQL
     - [x] BigQuery: Qwik Start - Console
     - [x] Exploring Your Ecommerce Dataset with SQL in Google BigQuery
     - [x] Troubleshooting Common SQL Errors with BigQuery
     - [x] Explore and Create Reports with Data Studio
-    - [ ] Insights from Data with BigQuery: Challenge Lab
+    - [x] Insights from Data with BigQuery: Challenge Lab
-- [ ] Engineer data in Google Cloud: [link](https://google.qwiklabs.com/quests/132)
-    - [ ] Creating a Data Transformation Pipeline with Cloud Dataprep
-    - [ ] Building an IoT Analytics Pipeline on Google Cloud
-    - [ ] ETL Processing on Google Cloud Using Dataflow and BigQuery
-    - [ ] Predict Visitor Purchases with a Classification Model in BQML
-    - [ ] Predict Housing Prices with Tensorflow and AI Platform
-    - [ ] Cloud Composer: Copying BigQuery Tables Across Different Locations
-    - [ ] Engineer Data in Google Cloud: Challenge Lab
 - [ ] Integrate with Machine Learning APIs: [link](https://google.qwiklabs.com/quests/136)
-    - [ ] Introduction to APIs in Google
+    - [x] Introduction to APIs in Google
-    - [ ] Extract, Analyze, and Translate Text from Images with the Cloud ML APIs
+    - [x] Extract, Analyze, and Translate Text from Images with the Cloud ML APIs
-    - [ ] Classify Text into Categories with the Natural Language API
+    - [x] Classify Text into Categories with the Natural Language API
     - [ ] Detect Labels, Faces, and Landmarks in Images with the Cloud Vision API
     - [ ] Entity and Sentiment Analysis with the Natural Language API
     - [ ] Awwvision: Cloud Vision API from a Kubernetes Cluster